Papua New Guinea Culture

 There are over 800 spoken languages represented in Papua New Guinea making up a third of all languages in the world.
 Only around 350-450 of these languages are related highlighting the sheer remoteness of the development of the tribes in the country.

-According to a 2000 census, 96% of the population of Papua New Guinea were listed as Christian.
-Churches with the largest representation are: Roman Catholic Church, Evangelical Lutheran Church, United Church, Seventh Day Adventist Church and the Anglican Church.
-Many Papua New Guineans successfully combine the Christian faith with their traditional indigenous beliefs.
+According to a 2000 census, 96% of the population of Papua New Guinea was listed as Christian.
+Churches with the largest representation are Roman Catholic Church, Evangelical Lutheran Church, United Church, Seventh Day Adventist Church and the Anglican Church.
+Many Papua New Guineans successfully combines the Christian faith with their traditional indigenous beliefs.
 Traditional beliefs like animism place importance on the existence of non-human spiritual beings.

 Minority religions found in Papua New Guinea include the Bahá’i Faith and Islam.